detroittommy879/aicodeprep/README.md

 # aicodeprep-GUI version here: https://wuu73.org/aicp/

-GUI version for Windows only currently.
+GUI version for Windows and Mac, installers are available on the other repository called aicodeprep-gui-c.
 Run installer to install the right click menu/app.

+Compiled Mac version only tested on my M1 Macbook, will work on getting it to work uncompiled (i am still learning how Mac OS does things).

 ![s2.png](./s2.png)